tonynv/quickstart-datastax/Readme.md

 - nested `OpsCenterstack` created, contains OpsCenter instance and performs cluster level (eg creation of LCM cluster, repo, ssh creds) setup.
 Once this stack posts `CREATE_COMPLETE` once can follow the `LCMURL` stack output to observe the progress of DC/node creation.
 Note: at this point OpsCenter auth is not yet turned on.
 - multiple nested datacenter stacks `DC0-DC3`.
 Individual nodes post to LCM as they come up.
 - after the last node posts to LCM, an install job is triggered.
 Its progress can be followed in the LCM web console.
 After this job completes deployment is finished.
-- Note that while this install job is running there is a backgound task that turns on password auth for OpsCenter, and performs some cleanup.
+- Note that while this install job is running there is a background task that turns on password auth for OpsCenter, and performs some cleanup.

 # Parameters